mark34334/mark34334.github.io/_posts/2025-07-01-beelzebub-1-vulnhub-machine.md

 ```

-With that this gets rooted! `the quieter you become the more you can hear`
+With that this gets rooted! `the queter you become the more you can hear`